 Thank you for inquiring about our Paleo-Discovery Digs!
 Join us and the staff from the Morrison Museum for a uniquely educational experience.
-Your time will be spent delving into the science of paleontology.
+Your time will be spent with us delving into the science of paleontology.
 Participants will learn basic skills for fossil collection, and gain the background knowledge that paleontologists use to interpret these fossils.
 These digs are perfect for the paleontology enthusiast wanting to get a taste of field work experience.

 The goals of our dig programs are as follows:

 - To introduce techniques of fossil collection, preparation, and stabilization by allowing participants to take part in field collection and in the fossil preparation lab.

 - To present the basic academic knowledge paleontologists use to find and interpret fossils and rocks through field and classroom instruction and activities.

 - To compare and contrast the paleo-environment between the multiple sites and the fossil periods we study.